Answer reviewed 02 February 2023

-Schedule 10 in the Regulations also sets out restricted hazardous chemicals with restricted use in Table 10.3.
-They are not permitted to be used in certain concentrations for abrasive blasting or spray painting processes Chemicals from this list which are included in the list of recommended chemicals include chromium and its compounds; cobalt and its compounds; lead and compounds, methanol, nickel and its compounds, nitrates, nitrites, and tin and its compounds.
-By implementing relevant controls these chemicals should not be used in ways to create dust, fumes or aerosols that would contribute to exposure to the hazardous chemicals.
+Schedule 10 in the Regulations lists restricted hazardous chemicals with restricted use in Table 10.3.
+These chemicals are not permitted to be used in certain concentrations for abrasive blasting or spray painting processes.
+Some chemicals from this list included in the list of recommended chemicals are

 It is the responsibility of a person conducting a business or undertaking (PCBU) to determine if health monitoring is required.
-The guide, Health Monitoring for Exposure to Hazardous Chemicals3 sets out the factors to consider in making such a determination.
+The Work Safe Australia web page, Health Monitoring4 provides access to specific factors to consider in making such a determination.

 A note about sensitisers:

-It is important to be aware that amongst hazardous chemicals, there are a number of chemicals used in schools which may be classified as sensitisers.4,5 These may be respiratory6 and/or skin7 sensitisers and the GHS classification, would carry the exclamation or health hazard pictogram and relevant hazard statement.
+It is important to be aware that amongst hazardous chemicals, there are a number of chemicals used in schools which may be classified as sensitisers.
+These may be respiratory and/or skin sensitisers and the GHS classification may carry the exclamation or health hazard pictogram and relevant hazard statement.

-However, in the case where a staff member or student has existing chemical sensitivities, e.g. latex allergies,8 additional precautions should be taken to avoid further contact, just as a school would in other cases where allergies are noted and appropriate safety measures are taken.
+Where a staff member or student has existing chemical sensitivities, e.g. latex allergies,5 precautions should be taken to avoid contact, similar to how a school would manage in cases where allergies are noted.

 References and further reading

 2 Safe Work Australia.
-2019.
+(2013).
 Safe Work Australia website.
-Model Work Health and Safety Regulations’, https://www.safeworkaustralia.gov.au/doc/model-work-health-and-safety-regulations
+Health Monitoring, Retrieved from the Safe Work Australia website. https://www.safeworkaustralia.gov.au/safety-topic/managing-health-and-safety/health-monitoring